- Le Boreal (charter)

 Mandatory Travel Insurance:

-One night pre-cruise accommodation in Oslo, Norway and one night post-cruise accommodation in Longyearbyen; meals in Longyearbyen; accommodation and meals on the ship; arrival and departure transfers (regardless of days of arrival and departure); fully guided sightseeing as noted in the itinerary (including park and entrance fees); local bottled water during sightseeing; select beverages with group meals; handling of two pieces of baggage per person for international flights (other conditions/restrictions may apply for internal routes); complimentary wireless Internet access (where available on land; excluded on cruises); hotel taxes; and gratuities throughout.
+One night pre-cruise accommodation in Oslo, Norway and one night post-cruise accommodation in Longyearbyen; meals in Longyearbyen; accommodation and meals on the ship; arrival transfer to the starting hotel regardless of day of arrival; transfer to the hotel on the day of debarkation; fully guided sightseeing as noted in the itinerary including park and entrance fees; local bottled water during sightseeing; complimentary standard bar drinks, beer, house wine, soft drinks, coffee drinks, juices and bottled water (excluding premium wines and Champagnes) while on board; handling of two pieces of baggage per person for international flights (other conditions/restrictions may apply for internal routes); hotel taxes; cabin categories 6-8 include butler service; parka; and gratuities throughout.

 International airfare; charter flights from Oslo to Tromso and from Longyearbyen to Oslo ($645 per person, subject to change); passport or visa expenses; laundry; meals, beverages or sightseeing not included in itinerary; premium wines, liquors and champagnes; communication charges and optional activities; all items of a personal nature; travel insurance; excess baggage charges; airport departure tax; fuel surcharge may apply.